 - Free: Our stack is freely available under the Apache 2.0 license (individual components may have different licenses).

 There are many options for hosting Redmine, ranging from traditional hosting providers to cloud services.
 Cloud hosting is generally more cost-efficient and scalable compared to traditional hosting.
 By combining the Bitnami Redmine Stack with Bitnami's various cloud hosting options, you get one-click Redmine installation and configuration in the cloud.

 Some of the key benefits of using Bitnami to host your Redmine deployment are:

 - One-click install: The Bitnami Redmine Stack comes with everything pre-configured, so you can begin using Redmine immediately.

 - Backups: Bitnami provides browser-based backup tools, allowing you to take incremental snapshots of your Redmine data hourly, daily or weekly.
 Backups can be easily restored, giving you maximum peace of mind and reducing risk of data loss.

 - Monitoring: With Bitnami's Web-based dashboard, you can monitor your Redmine server in the cloud, keep track of performance and optimize as needed.

-With Bitnami, you can launch your Redmine deployment in either the Amazon, Microsoft Azure or Google Cloud Platform clouds.
+With Bitnami, you can launch your Redmine instance in either the Amazon, Microsoft Azure or Google Cloud Platform clouds.
 Bitnami offers an easy-to-use Web management console for both Amazon Web Services (AWS), Azure and Google users.
 Find out more about Bitnami Cloud Hosting for AWS, the Bitnami Launchpad for Microsoft Azure and the Bitnami Launchpad for Google Cloud Platform.

 Bitnami Redmine Stack Usage